eclipse/editdor/README.md

 https://eclipse.github.io/editdor/

 ## About this project

-The goal of this project is the easy creation of W3C Thing Description instances and Thing Models by providing a platform independent ediTDor tool.
-The following features will be addressed in this project
+The goal of this project is the easy creation of W3C Thing Description instances and Thing Models by providing a platform-independent ediTDor tool.
+The following features are addressed in this project

 - Creating a new Thing Description / ThingModel from scratch
 - Rendering a Thing Description / Thing Model